nbacc12/nbacc12/README.md

 # 👋 Hi there, I'm Nazim

-I'm a software developer with a background in front-end & back-end development.
-Currently seeking to collaborate on new projects and engaged in learning new technologies.
+I'm a developer with a background in front-end/back-end web development and big data analytics.
+Currently seeking to collaborate on new projects and learn new technologies

 ## 🧰 Skills